 After a period of probation lasting from six months to three years, the Court’s judgment decision is no longer “deferred,” and the case is discharged and public file expunged.

 A deferred judgment is the only way to expunge a criminal charge in Iowa (aside from PAULA and Public Intoxication charges, for which the legislature has made a special exception).
 Therefore, it is very important that you receive a deferred judgment at the time of sentencing.

-I have negotiated hundreds of deferred judgments for my clients’ cases.
-I work to keep the terms of the probation as simple as possible, as short as possible, and with as few restrictions as possible.
+We have negotiated hundreds of deferred judgments for my clients’ cases.
+Mr. Thompson will work to keep the terms of the probation as simple as possible, as short as possible, and with as few restrictions as possible.

-If you have a pending criminal case in Iowa City, please contact me.
-I will review your case to determine if a deferred judgment is the best possible outcome for you.
-All consultations are free, I will only ask for a fee if you decide to hire me for your defense.
-Call me at 319 354-1630.
+If you have a pending criminal case in Iowa City, please contact us.
+Mr. Thompson will review your case to determine if a deferred judgment is the best possible outcome for you.
+All consultations are free, we will only ask for a fee if you decide to hire us for your defense.
+Contact us at 319 820-0482.